-We’re guessing that even if they don’t actually work for you personally, the extra confidence you’ll exude knowing you’ve got these stealth attraction tactics (i.e., “attractics”) in your arsenal may just help you land a date with that gal you’ve had your eye on.
+When it comes to attraction, there may indeed be a little science involved.
+We’re not going to say we’ve found the magic elixir, but we did dig up some surprising, little-known ways men can effortlessly make themselves more attractive to the ladies.
+We’re guessing that even if they don’t actually work for you personally, the extra confidence you’ll exude knowing you’ve got these stealth attraction tactics in your arsenal may just help you land a date with that special woman you’ve had your eye on.

-Attractic #1: Wear red
+Tip #1: Wear something red

 Red is a power color, and that doesn’t just apply to politics and carpets at Hollywood events.
-According to a recent study published in the Journal of Experimental Psychology: General
+According to a study

-Adding a touch of red into your wardrobe apparently makes women perceive you as having a higher social status, more likely to make money and think of you as powerful (whether it’s true or not).
+Adding a touch of red into your wardrobe apparently makes women perceive you as having a higher social status, more likely to make money and think of you as powerful (whether it’s actually true or not).
 On a purely animalistic level, for non-human primates — like mandrills and gelada baboons — the color red is an indicator of male dominance and is expressed most intensely in alpha males.
 Females of these species mate more often with alpha males who, in return, provide them with protection and resources.
-“When women see red, it triggers something deep and probably biologically ingrained,” says Andrew Elliot, the lead author of this study and professor of psychology at the University of Rochester.
+“When women see red, it triggers something deep and probably biologically ingrained,” says Andrew Elliot, Ph.D., the lead author of this study and professor of psychology at the University of Rochester.
 In other words, dressing to impress may now mean adding a pop of cherry into your typical black, gray and navy wardrobe staples.

-Attractic #2: Eat celery
+Tip #2: Eat more celery

 .
 “We recommend that a man work out, have a nice, warm shower, chomp on a few sticks of celery, brush his teeth — and then head out the door smelling good!”
 Admit it: you’re rethinking the “eat your vegetables” edict now, aren’t you?
 Just call it “eau de crudité.”

-Attractic #3: Play romantic music
+Tip #3: Play music with romantic lyrics

-Attractic #4: Order a chocolate dessert
+Tip #4: Order a chocolate dessert on your first date

-Meeting a lady for coffee?
-Order some food, too.
-And if you can, make it something with chocolate in it.
+Meeting a lady for coffee or a quick bite?
+Order some food with at least a hint of chocolate in it.
 Here’s why: when people talk about falling in love, what’s really going on is that you’re participating in activities that promote forming an attachment to each other.
 Things that facilitate the attachment process raise your oxytocin levels (the love and bonding hormones) in the brain.
 According to Dr. Alan Hirsch, Neurological Director of the Smell & Taste Treatment and Research Foundation

 To enhance the bonding effect even more, order something that contains chocolate.
 Eating chocolate increases the serotonin levels in the human body, which can induce feelings of euphoria and chemically improve your mood.
 “By being around a woman while she’s eating chocolate, you get this sort of ‘halo effect’…she likes the chocolate you ordered her, therefore she likes you,” says Dr. Hirsch.

-Attractic #5: Learn some dance moves
+Tip #5: Learn some smooth dance moves

-, analyzed the dance moves of 12 non-professional male dancers.
+analyzed the dance moves of 12 non-professional male dancers.
 Researchers videotaped these men grooving to a basic drum rhythm and then turned their “dances” into computer-generated cartoons (that way, each guy could be judged solely on his moves, not his looks).
 Women then rated these dancing avatars on a scale of 1 to 7.

 Kimberly Dawn Neumann (www.KDNeumann.com) is a New York City-based freelance writer whose work has appeared in